-Personal Bankruptcy in New Brunswick
+Personal Bankruptcy New Brunswick

-Bankruptcy Trustees are highly ethical professionals who are well trained and are concerned about the best interests of their clients.
+Bankruptcy New Brunswick: Bankruptcy Trustees are highly ethical professionals who are well trained and are concerned about the best interests of their clients.
 NB Bankruptcy trustees are regulated by the government, so trustee fees are controlled and they must abide by their code of ethics at all times.

 Making a consumer proposal or filing bankruptcy can be a quicker way of rebuilding your credit score than by working with a credit counsellor or another debt relief professional.

-NB Insolvency laws are provided so people with unbearable debt can get a new start.
+Bankruptcy New Brunswick insolvency laws are provided so people with unbearable debt can get a new start.
 Under New Brunswick Bankruptcy law a person can file bankruptcy, or they may make a consumer proposal to their creditors with the help of a bankruptcy trustee.
 If you decide to file for bankruptcy you can receive a discharge of your debts within as little as 9 months; a bankruptcy will cost about $1,800 spread out over the 9 months.